Lyndeno/website/_tabs/tech.md

 # MIT License
 ---

 I am offering a tech help service for anyone who needs assistance with their systems.
 I have no set fees so you can contact me at [tech@lyndeno.ca](mailto:tech@lyndeno.ca).
+I am available for work in the Edmonton and Sherwood Park areas.

 I have knowledge and can assist in the following systems: